Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Proposed Beamforming Design

-\begin{remark} [Complexity Comparison and Scalability]\normalfont Our algorithm has a comparable complexity order to representative RIS optimization schemes in terms of $M$.
-However, owing to the special structure of $\bar{\bD}(\bw)$, a block diagonal and symmetric matrix, our algorithm exhibits linear scaling with respect to $L$.
-This linear growth makes the algorithm particularly advantageous for scalable beamforming in multi-RIS-aided systems when efficient handling of a large number of RISs is essential. {In addition, since it was observed that increasing the number of RISs with fixed total RIS elements $M_{\rm tot}$ (for example, $M= M_{\rm tot}/L$) is advantageous up to a certain optimal $L$ \cite{al2024performance}, our algorithm provides a particularly more significant RIS scalability for the fixed $M_{\rm tot}$ case whose complexity scales as $\sim M_{\rm tot}^3/L^2$, allowing for flexible deployment of multiple RISs to maximize the sum SE.
-This is also numerically verified in Fig.~\ref{fig:Scalability} in Section~\ref{subsec:evalution}.} \end{remark}
+Our algorithm has a comparable complexity order to representative RIS optimization schemes in terms of $M$.
+However, owing to the special structure of $\bar{\bD}(\bw)$, a block-diagonal and symmetric matrix, our algorithm exhibits linear scaling with respect to $L$.
+This linear growth makes the algorithm particularly advantageous for scalable beamforming in multi-RIS-aided systems when efficient handling of a large number of RISs is essential. {Particularly, it was observed that increasing the number of RISs with fixed total RIS elements $M_{\rm tot} = L \times M$ is advantageous up to a certain optimal $L$ \cite{al2024performance}.
+For the case of a single RIS $(L=1)$ with a large number of RIS elements, the complexity of our method scales as similarly to conventional approaches, requiring a matrix inversion of size $M_{\rm tot} \times M_{\rm tot}$, which results in $\CMcal{O}(M_{\rm tot}^3)$ complexity.
+In contrast, for multi-RIS-aided systems $(L>1)$, the block-diagonal structure allows us to decompose the problem into $L$ independent sub-inversions, each corresponding to an RIS with $M$ elements.
+Considering $M= M_{\rm tot}/L$, the complexity of our method scales as $\CMcal{O}(LM^3) = \CMcal{O}\left(L \cdot \left(\frac{M_{\rm tot}}{L}\right)^3 \right) = \CMcal{O}\left(\frac{M_{\rm tot}^3}{L^2}\right)$, allowing for flexible deployment of multiple RISs to maximize the sum SE.} This is also numerically verified in Fig.~\ref{fig:Scalability} in Section~\ref{subsec:evalution}.